neploxaudit/ctfwriteups/blazctf-2024/tonyallet/README.md

 > Tony Ads #2 After his DeFi dreams crashed, Tony pivoted to SocialFi, crafting a buzzword-laden pitch that had VCs practically throwing money at him, all while he secretly chuckled at the irony of his newfound success.
 > Ping @tonyalletbot on Telegram!
 You can also report posts at https://tonyallet-us-report.ctf.so/

+## TLDR

+Tonyallet is a Telegram Mini App which is used by an admin bot written in Python using Selenium to view our "posts" and then transfer ETH to the bot's own address, which is retrieved from the Mini App's web page.
+Despite `DOMPurify` being used to avoid XSS attacks, we are able to create a post with a fake button covering the entire page, performing a clickjacking attack on the admin bot, causing it to load the Mini App with our own user data instead of the bot's.

 ## Analysis

 The challenge authors graciously provide us with a document describing the bots actions and our goal: